 In July 2005, LifeVantage entered into an agreement with General Nutrition Distribution, LP ("GNC") for the sale of Protandim®, pursuant to which GNC has the right to return any and all product shipped to GNC, at any time, for any reason.
-In July 2006, the Company began the recognition of revenue under the agreement with GNC on a sell through basis.
-As of September 30, 2008, the Company had sufficient history to develop reliable estimates of product returns.
-As a result, the Company recognized all previously deferred revenue, net of estimated returns and expenses.
-In addition, the Company will recognize sales to third party distributors, net of estimated returns, as product is shipped.
+Beginning July 1, 2008, the Company had sufficient history to develop reliable estimates of product returns, and accordingly, recognized all previously deferred revenue net of estimated returns and expenses, and began recognizing sales to all third party distributors net of estimated returns, as product ships.

-The table below shows the effect of the change in the Company's deferred revenue and expense for the three months ended September 2008:
+The table below shows the effect of the change in the Company's deferred revenue and expense for the six months ended December 31, 2008:

-Deferred Revenue Deferred Expense Deferred revenue and expense as of June 30, 2008 \$ 510,765 \$ 72,049 Recognition of revenue in the three months ended September 30, 2008 for prior period deferred sales (510,765) (72,049) Deferred revenue and expense as of September 30, 2008 \$ - \$ -
+Deferred Revenue Deferred Expense Deferred revenue and expense as of June 30, 2008 \$ 510,765 \$ 72,049 • Recognition of revenue in the three months ended September 30, 2008 for prior period deferred sales (510,765) (72,049) Deferred revenue and expense as of December 31, 2008 \$ - \$ -